yuhaopro/blazeDB/README.md

 ## How To Use

+Please take a look at the samples directory to look at how the directory structure of the data and schema is supplied to the query evaluator.

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Java openJDK](https://jdk.java.net/java-se-ri/21) installed on your computer.
 From your command line:

 ```bash